toptensoftware/CantabileTranslations/readme.md

 ## New Builds of Cantabile

-As Cantabile is currently under active development the set of strings that require translation will be constantly changing.
+As Cantabile is always under active development the set of strings that require translation will be constantly changing.
 To support this the build process extracts new strings from the code base and will update existing translations with any new strings and also provide an initial machine translation for them.

 When a new build of Cantabile is released, this repository will also be updated and each language file will contain the new strings - each marked with `"machine": true` indicating strings that need to be reviewed.